dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

 ### Set an alert

 Using the Custom characteristic with UUID: 6EB675AB-8BD1-1B9A-74444-621E52EC6823 an alarm can be set.
 When the alarm is triggered the D5 LED will toggle for 10 seconds (the timeout of the alert is configured by the ALERT_TIMEOUT definition in the user_real_time_clk.h file).
-The user can also set if the alarm will be one time or recursive.
-For not triggering the alarm on exact date or time instead of a value place the corresponding ignore flag **0x00** for Date and **0xFF** for time.
+The user also set if the alarm will be one time or recursive and also set the alarm to either match an entire date/time or to occur every day/hour/min.
+For not triggering the alarm on exact date/time instead of an actual value place the corresponding ignore flag **0x00** for the Date field and **0xFF** for the time field.
+By placing to the date fields **0x00** an alert interrupt will be triggered every time the alarm setting time will match the current RTC time.
+The same can be applied to the time fields by placing the **0xFF** flag.

 Examples:

-- Setting a one shot alarm on 17/06/2021 00:19:57:00 the command is 0x06 11 00 13 39 00 00 00
+- Setting a one shot alarm on 17/06/2021 00:19:57:00, the command is 0x06 11 00 13 39 00 00 00
+  - The alarm will occur only once on the specified date and time.
-- Setting a recursive alarm every day on 00:08:00:00 the command is 0x00 00 00 08 00 00 00 01
+- Setting a recursive alarm every day on 00:08:00:00, the command is 0x00 00 00 08 00 00 00 01
+  - The alarm will occur every day on 00:08:00:00.
+- Setting a recusrcive alarm every hour on xx:08:00:00, the command is 0x00 00 FF 08 00 00 00 01
+  - The alarm will occur every hour on the 8th minute.
+- Setting a recursive alarm every minute on xx:xx:01:00, the command is 0x00 00 FF FF 01 00 00 01
+  - The alarm will occur on the 1st second of every minute.
-- Setting a recursive alarm on the 7th minute of every hour the command is 0x00 00 FF 07 FF FF FF 01
+- Setting a one shot alarm on the next minute change, the command is 0x00 00 FF FF 00 00 00 00
+  - The alarm will occur on next minute change where the sec and hos will switch to 0.

 ## Known Limitations